-While there are free plugins to get Netflix (XBMC Flicks plugin), Hulu (link to a 3rd party repository) and other online services working with XBMC, most of them are quite buggy and limited in terms of functionality.
-For example, the Netflix plugin only launches Netflix website on a separate Internet browser window.
+While there are free plugins to get Netflix (XBMC Flicks plugin), Hulu (link to a 3rd party repository), and other online services working with XBMC, most of them are quite buggy and limited in terms of functionality.
+For example, the Netflix plugin only launches the Netflix website on a separate internet browser window.

-The easiest way to add almost 60 channels of premium content to XBMC is with the PlayOn is media server software for Windows.
-With PlayOn media server running, you can stream online shows and movies via an UPnP share to other XBMC powered computers (e.g. Raspberry Pi) on your home network.
-PlayOn costs $39.99 (one-time fee).
+The easiest way to add almost 60 channels of premium content to XBMC is with the PlayOn Media Server software for Windows.
+With the PlayOn Media Server running, you can stream online shows and movies via an UPnP share to other XBMC powered computers (e.g. Raspberry Pi) on your home network.
+PlayOn costs a one-time fee of $59.99.